qeeqbox/social-analyzer/README.md

 ## Disclaimer\Notes
 - Make sure to download this tool from GitHub - (ONLY) ⚠️
+- Check out the WiKi before submitting an issue regarding this project
 - If you want your website to be excluded from this project, please reach out
 - This tool meant to be used locally (It does not have any type of Access Control)